-Pointy ears, colored (often bluish or greenish) skin or other cosmetic changes that are all interpreted as signs of being Pure in the eyes of the Silverkrist Godhead.
+Pointy ears, coloured (often bluish or greenish) skin or other cosmetic changes that are all interpreted as signs of being Pure in the eyes of the Silverkrist Godhead.

 The mutant crew of the ark are dressed in the ragged remains of the life-vests, uniforms and civilian clothes worn by the original crew.
-A century later they are almost unrecognizable.
-Rust, dirt, fat and salt stain the fabrics and every single piece of clothing is heavily patched, modified, armored and decorated to suit the needs of the cultures of the ark.
+Rust, dirt, fat and salt stain the fabrics and every single piece of clothing is heavily patched, modified, armoured and decorated to suit the needs of the cultures of the ark.
 Similarly, the costumes of the zone dwellers are stained with mud, patched with leather and pieces of rubber.
 Land-based mutants often wear metal pieces of armour made from scrap metal and tires.

-Your costume can be as simple or elaborate as you wish, based on the images from Mutant and the instructions you will get after your character is decided on.
-Many groups are recognizable through a common use of color, painted symbols or ancient logotypes.
+Your costume can be as simple or elaborate as you wish, based on some general guidelines for the setting.
+So far, you can find our Pinterest here.
+Many groups will be recognisable through a common use of color, painted symbols or ancient logotypes.
 Watch a few videos by the inimitable Nuclear Snail, the Youtube master of post-apocalypse fashion for the best and most fun methods to build and distress your gear to look awesome.

 CREWS AND CULTURES - ARKLANDERS

 During the first event, “Crash”, we focus exclusively on the mutants of the Silver Ark.

 The Silver Ark mutants are divided into crew cults.
 Some have existed since the Ark set sail, many were created when groups of survivors joined the original crew and came to fulfill some function on board.
 During its lifetime, the Ark destroyed many smaller vessels, assimilating their crews, raided coastal settlements and recruited specific groups of pirates, enclave researchers or fishing mutants to acquire the talents, mutations and technologies it needed to survive.